 This is similar to the case of Burger King in Mattoon, Illinois.
 The owners established the BURGER KING mark there before the national (now global) chain appeared.
 But because the owners didn’t file for a federal trademark, they had rights only in their local area.
 The global “BURGER KING” brand cannot enter Mattoon, Illinois, because of the established local trademark.
 But there is little else the original Burger King owners can do.
 In the same way, there is little the San Antonio Ricky’s Rugs can do to prevent nationwide expansion by the New York company.

 Business owners should understand the differences before making a decision on whether to register a trademark or simply rely on common law rights.
+If you feel at all unsure about if you need an official registration for your trademark or service mark, you should seek-out professional legal advice before moving forward.
 Contact me today at 1-866-618-2517 to discuss the option of filing your federal trademark and protecting your business nationwide.